birajpoddar/udacity-goals-todos-app/README.md

 3. ~~Convert the app UI of the app to React~~
 4. ~~Bind React UI component with Redux Store~~
 5. ~~Async data store connectivity with Database/API~~
+6. Adding Contexts for passing data
-6. Adding CSS to improve the UI
+7. Adding CSS to improve the UI

 ## DEPLOYED APP